Totoual/oef-sdk-python/docs/source/user/tutorial.rst

 This instruction will notify the OEF Node that there is a new service available.

-When another agent will make a query on the ``echo_model``, if ``echo_description`` satisfies the constraint of that query, our agent will be one of the result of that query.
+When another agent makes a query on the ``echo_model``, if the ``echo_description`` satisfies the constraint of that query, then our agent will be one of the results of that query.

 Run the agent